 Italy For Volleyball Lovers – Italian Volleyball Travel Guide

 If there’s something everyone knows, I love Volleyball and that following it is a motivation to travel.
 I used to practice it when I was younger, and I grew up to follow Volleyball worldwide.
 One of my biggest dreams was to watch a Volleyball match in Italy.
 In 2015, I was finally able to make it right.
 In 2017, I went to my second CEV Men’s Champions League Final Four (I went to the Women’s in Baku, Azerbaijan in 2014).
 Based on this love, I decided to write a guide for volleyball fans willing to visit Italy.
+It doesn’t matter if you want to visit Italy in Winter or in Summer, there is always something happening when it comes to sport.
 In 2018, the FIVB Men’s World Championship took place in different cities around Italy.
 This is a list of places to see if you want to explore Italian Volleyball in deep or pallavolo, the Italian word for Volleyball.

 Arrive either in Milan or Rome